Don’t sacrifice your financial future to pay for an education. Borrow smart to save money.

 - You may pay fees associated with refinancing.

-No matter where you are in your schooling, there’s a loan to fit your needs.
-Federal loans are good for those who qualify.
-If you don’t qualify or you’ve run out, personal loans and private student loans may be valid options.
+No matter where you are in your education, there’s a loan to fit your needs.
+Federal loans are usually your best bet for those who qualify — or until your run out.
+Otherwise, personal loans and private student loans may be valid options.

 Your schooling is in your hands.
 Before making any big financial decisions, consider your specific personal and financial situation.
-Go over all of your options, compare loans and seek advice or research anything that’s not perfectly clear.
+Go over all of your options, compare loans, seek advice and research anything that’s not perfectly clear.